dictation-toolbox/natlink/docs/configure_natlink_manually.md

 The config file `natlink.ini` will by default be in `%UserProfile%\.natlink` In your user profile.

-- Optionally set environmental variable `NATLINK_USERDIR` to set the location of natlink files like natlink.ini.
+- Optionally set environmental variable `NATLINK_SETTINGSDIR` to set the location of natlink files like natlink.ini.
 For example`%UserProfile%\Documents\.natlink`.

 When you run the config program `natlinkconfig_gui` in the from windows start menu, the next step is automatically performed: